-If you have a CD-ROM drive connected to the BeBox, you can use the CDPlayer application to play music and other audio CDs through the internal speaker and line-out ports.
+If you have a CD-ROM drive, you can use the CDPlayer application to play music and other audio CDs through the internal speaker and line-out ports.
 You can also use CDPlayer to copy audio data from an audio CD to a file on a disk.

-Note: CDPlayer works best with Toshiba CD-ROM drives.
+Note: CDPlayer works best with Toshiba model 3401, 3601, and 3701 CD-ROM drives.
 Some of its features-such as fast forward, fast reverse, and saving audio data-may not be available if you're working with a drive from another manufacturer.